sahar119/UX-Portfolio/Case Study 1/doom.md

                                              V= number of votes to the cartoons m= m is the minimum votes required to be considered R= Average for the cartoon as a number from 0 to 10
+## Second Iteration User Testing
+Some of the participants gave some valuable feedback.
+One participant stated that to prevent more content from being consumed, there should be a limited number of comic suggestions.
+The other participant's feedback was that it would be efficient if a customization interface existed for users to customize nudges on the App.
+##### “Putting several cartoons in the app for users to view would keep them on their phone for just as long and provide more content to consume.”
+##### “There should be customization by the user that allows for customized nudges.”